abhijeetknayak/Machine-Learning/CS-231N/Readme.md

 | As the graph is created once, the code to create the graph is not required anymore if the graph itself is stored| The code to create the graph is required everytime you want to process new data |
 | Need to learn new constructs to actually create a graph that represents the full model(eg. cond constructs, etc) | Can code the graph easily in numpy code.
 No need of new constructs |

+**Using Tensorflow**: <br>
+  1. **Using Tensorflow with the Low Level APIs** : Creating a computational graph first(with __tf.nn__) and then using __tf.GradientTape__ to record gradients of model parameters.
+Not very          useful for large networks.
+  2. **Tensorflow Keras SubClassing API** : Creating a new class for your model.
+Inheriting all properties of the Keras.Model in your class. <br>
+     This used the super method for inheritance.
+Once you define your computational graph(in the __init__) function, you need to have an explicit __call__ function which will use up your input tensors, and feed it to the graph.
+Additionally, an optimization function is required, so as to optimize all the parameters of the model. <br>
+  3. **Tensorflow Keras Sequential API** : You could also use __tf.keras.Sequential__ to create an instance of your model. <br>
+     Then, just add layers on your model.
+This is very useful in case your model is sequential.
+But, if you have multiple inputs from different sources(or multiple outputs),          using the Sequential API is not very flexible.
+  4. **Keras Functional API** :

+**Using PyTorch** :